International development cooperation

 - increase the positive development effects of migration and reduce the negative effects in the countries of origin.

-EU-FRANK (Facilitating Resettlement and Refugee Admission through New Knowledge) is led by the Swedish Migration Agency together with the partner countries Belgium, Italy, the Netherlands and Switzerland.
-The EU Asylum Support Office EASO, the UNHCR, the International Organisation for Migration (IOM), the International Catholic Migration Commission (ICMC) and the Migration Policy Institute (MPI) are also important associated partners in the project.
+EU-FRANK (Facilitating Resettlement and Refugee Admission through New Knowledge) was led by the Swedish Migration Agency together with the partner countries Belgium, Italy, the Netherlands and Switzerland.
+The EU Asylum Support Office EASO, the UNHCR, the International Organisation for Migration (IOM), the International Catholic Migration Commission (ICMC) and the Migration Policy Institute (MPI) were also important associated partners in the project.

-The project is mainly funded by the Asylum, Migration and Integration Fund (AMIF Specific Actions).
+The project was mainly funded by the Asylum, Migration and Integration Fund (AMIF Specific Actions).

-The aim of the project is to enable more people to have access to protection in the EU in a safe and well-functioning way.
-This will be done by increasing the operational conditions of EU states to carry out resettlement.
-The project will develop and test new methods and working methods to increase competence, increase coordination and improve collaboration and knowledge exchange around resettlement at the EU level.
+The aim of the project was to enable more people to have access to protection in the EU in a safe and well-functioning way.
+The project aimed to increase the operational conditions of EU states to carry out resettlement.

-The project runs over a period of four years starting in 2016.
+The project ran over a period of five years and was finished 31 December 2020.

 The Swedish Migration Agency and the Turkish Directorate-General of Migration Management (DGMM) have collaborated since 2014 with a view to improve outcomes in international protection and migration management.

 In September 2017 a three-year project entitled “Promoting Turkish Compliance with International Obligations in the Protection of Refugees and Migrants” started.
-By using tools and methods developed by the Swedish Migration Agency, the project aims at promoting an asylum examination process of high legal quality based on transparency, predictability and credibility.
-It also aims at promoting and protecting the rights of asylum seekers with special needs.
+By using tools and methods developed by the Swedish Migration Agency, the project aimed at promoting an asylum examination process of high legal quality based on transparency, predictability and credibility.
+It also aimed at promoting and protecting the rights of asylum seekers with special needs.

-The project is funded by the Swedish International Development Cooperation Agency, Sida.
+The project was funded by the Swedish International Development Cooperation Agency, Sida and was finished in December 2020.

-The project, which runs during 2015–2022, focuses on improving the practical cooperation between the EU member states and countries outside of the EU in return matters through a network of return liaison officers posted in strategically important countries to improve the dialogue and support the practical return and reintegration work for people with decisions on expulsion.
+The project, which ran during 2015–2020, focused on improving the practical cooperation between the EU member states and countries outside of the EU in return matters through a network of return liaison officers posted in strategically important countries to improve the dialogue and support the practical return and reintegration work for people with decisions on expulsion.

 The Swedish Migration Agency has, through the project, deployed EURLOs in Kabul and Rabat.